mikjo/bigitr/README.md

 Configuration
 -------------

-There are two kinds of configuration files.
+There are three kinds of bigitr configuration files.

 * Application configuration: general behavior

 * Repository configuration: specific to a Git repository

+* Daemon configuration: behavior of the bigitrd daemon

-Both of these kinds of configuration files use "ini" syntax.
+Each of these kinds of configuration files use "ini" syntax.
 This is intentionally similar to Git configuration.
 Any syntax differences are due to using the Python ConfigFile parser to implement the configuration file handling.